iamrishu11/ChatSpeak/README.md

    └── LICENSE               # License for the project
    ```

+## Project Workflow

+### 1. User Interaction
+- **Page Load**: The client-side JavaScript initializes and applies the current theme.
+- **Text Input**: Users submit text through the input field, triggering text processing.
+- **Audio Recording**: Users record audio via the microphone icon, which is then processed.

+### 2. Client-Side JavaScript
+- **Process Text Input**: Sends text to the server, displays the response, and plays audio.
+- **Record and Process Audio**: Records audio, sends it to the server, and displays recognized text.
+- **Export Chat History as TXT**: Exports chat history to a TXT file if there are messages.

+### 3. Server-Side (Flask)
+- **Process Text**: Processes text input, generates a response, and returns text and audio.
+- **Process Audio**: Converts audio to text, generates a response, and handles audio playback.
+- **Export Chat History as TXT**: Creates a TXT file from chat history and provides it for download.

+### 4. Error Handling and User Feedback
+- **Client-Side Errors**: Handles and displays errors during processing and export.
+- **Server-Side Errors**: Logs errors and returns HTTP status codes with messages.

 ## API Endpoints 🔌

 - **POST /process_text:** Send text messages to the bot and receive text responses.
 - **POST /process_audio:** Send audio files to the bot; the bot will transcribe the audio and respond with an audio reply.
+- **POST /export_txt:** It lets you export your conversation history in 'txt' file.

 ## Contributing 🤝